sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ```

-Retrieves the details of coupons of a specific customer - both issued and redeemed.
+Retrieves the details of coupons (issued, redeemed, expired) of a specific customer.

 ### Resource Information
 | | |